TaDaa/vimade/README.md

 - **vimade.groupscrollbind** - Controls whether or not scrollbound windows will fade/unfade together.
 If you want scrollbound windows to unfade together, set this to 1.
 Default is 0.
 - **vimade.enablebasegroups** - Neovim only setting.
 Enabled by default and allows basegroups/built-in highlight fading using winhl.
 This allows fading of built-in highlights such as Folded, Search, etc.
 - **vimade.basegroups** - Neovim only setting that specifies the basegroups/built-in highlight groups that will be faded using winhl when switching windows
-- **vimade.enablefocusfading** - Fades the current active window on focus blur and unfades when focus gained.
-This can be desirable when switching applications or TMUX splits.
-Default value is 0.
-  *Requires additional setup for terminal and tmux:*

-    1. Install `tmux-plugins/vim-tmux-focus-events`
-    2. Add `set -g focus-events on` to your tmux.conf
-    3. Neovim should just work at this point.
-If you are using Vim, you may need to add the following snippet to the very end of your vimrc.
-          ```
-          if has('gui_running') == 0 && has('nvim') == 0
-             call feedkeys(":silent execute '!' | redraw!\<CR>")
-          endif
-          ```
 - **vimade.enabletreesitter** - This is an EXPERIMENTAL feature.
 Combines treesitter with syntax highlights if needed to fade buffer.
 Default value is 0.
 - **viamde.disablebatch** - Disables high-performance batch mode.
 Set this feature to 1 if you need to debug something not working.